galfaroi/agente_vlsi/README.md

-# GraphRAG VLSI Assistant
+# AGENTE VLSI–OpenROAD Assistant

-A knowledge-based assistant that combines graph-based and retrieval-augmented generation (RAG) approaches to answer VLSI design automation questions.
-The system uses Neo4j for graph storage and Qdrant for vector storage, powered by OpenAI's language models.
+A knowledge-based assistant that combines retrieval-augmented generation (RAG) with OpenROAD's Python API.
+Ask VLSI/OpenROAD questions, automatically run the generated Python in the OpenROAD binary, and get final answers—all in one end-to-end pipeline.

 ## Features